Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Results

 in homogeneous isotropic turbulence in a triply periodic box of volume $V$, is rigorously bounded by

 with $c=\sqrt{2/\pi}$.
 It was found that axially symmetric, colliding vortex rings maximize the enstrophy growth and that interacting Burgers vortices cause a growth $d\bar E/dt \sim \bar E(t)^{7/4}$.
 Even though we cannot expect that the same bound holds for a turbulent convection flow, we can probe the growth of the out-of-plane squared vorticity in the measurement region $A$.
 In figure \ref{growth}, we therefore plot the temporal growth of the vorticity component, $d\omega^2_z/dt$, versus the squared vorticity, $\omega_z^2$, as a scatter plot for all grid points which are centered around ${\bm x}_{\ast}\in A$, the point where $\omega_z^2$ yields an extreme event at time $t=t_{\ast}$.
 In both panels the time series (which extend over $10^4$ data points) are plotted for $5\times 5$ grid points.
 The data right before $t=t_{\ast}$ are replotted in blue in both panels.
 In addition, the growth laws with the exponents 3 and 7/4 are also indicated by solid lines.
 It is seen that for the highest-amplitude extreme event the growth to the maximum is close to the 7/4--scaling which suggests that a vortex stretching process generates this event.
-Further details cannot be provided on the basis of the measurements due to the missing velocity derivatives.
+It is also seen that the power law with a slope of 3 envelopes the data for the highest amplitudes of $\omega^2_z$ from below.
+Further details cannot be provided on the basis of the measurements due to the missing velocity derivatives and the analysis is conducted locally in contrast to \eqref{enstrophy}.